Monday, 30 September 2024

 Royal Mail's advice to dealers was "The new £2.80 rate will be live and available in Post Offices from Monday 7th October, the date that the new Tariff comes into force", so read what you will into that.

-As usual the 39 x 30 mm self-adhesive stamps are printed by Cartor Security Printers in sheets of 25.
+As usual the 39 x 30 mm self-adhesive stamps are printed by Cartor Security Printers in sheets of 25, and a presentation pack has been produced.

 £2.80 slate-blue King Charles III definitive stamp issued for